zaproxy/zap-api-docs/source/includes/results.md

     private static final int ZAP_PORT = 8080;
     // Change to match the API key set in ZAP, or use NULL if the API key is disabled private static final String ZAP_API_KEY = "change me";
-    // The URL of the web application to be tested private static final String TARGET = "https://public-firing-range.appspot.com";
+    // The URL of the application to be tested private static final String TARGET = "https://public-firing-range.appspot.com";

     private static List<String> blackListPlugins = Arrays.asList("1000", "1025");